cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

 Once two chains have set up clients, created channel and registered channels for each other with specific identifiers, they can send IBC packets using the packet interface defined before and the packet handlers that the ICS-04 defines below.
 The packets will be addressed **directly** with the channels that have semantic link to the underlying counterparty light clients.
 Thus there are **no** more handshakes necessary.
 Instead the packet sender must be capable of providing the correct **<channel,channel>** pair.
 If the setup has been executed correctly, then the correctness and soundness properties of IBC holds and the IBC packet flow is guaranteed to succeed.
 If a user sends a packet with the wrong destination channel it will be impossible for the intended destination to correctly verify the packet, and the packet will simply time out.

-While the above mentioned `createClient` procedure is defined by [ICS-2](../ics-002-client-semantics/README.md), the ICS-04 defines below the `createChannel` and `registerChannel` procedures.
+While the above mentioned `createClient` procedure is defined by [ICS-2](../ics-002-client-semantics/README.md), the ICS-04 defines below the `createChannel` and `registerCounterparty` procedures.

 ##### Channel creation